brunomspereira/mvno-integration/README.md

 - Maps external API data into **Telgea’s internal normalized format**.
 - Maintains a clean separation of concerns to ensure the system is **testable, maintainable, and easy to extend** for future providers or data types.

+## Design Priorities

+- **Modularity**: Each MVNO format has its own adapter, allowing independent testing and easy onboarding of new providers.
+- **Type Safety**: TypeScript interfaces enforce strict contracts between external APIs and the internal format.
+- **Mock-Driven Development**: Uses mock data to simulate real-world integration without needing live network calls.
+- **Minimal Assumptions**: The parsers assume only what's provided in the spec, allowing for flexibility and fault-tolerance in future formats.

 ---

 ## Folder Structure